qualabs/video-headline/CONTRIBUTING.md

 #### Set up the application in local environment

 To set up the project locally, follow the instructions provided below.
-For AWS deployment, refer to the README within the Infrastructure folder.
+If you want to deploy Video Headline in an AWS environment, refer to the [General README](https://github.com/qualabs/video-headline#readme)

 #### Create .env file